-The Boards of Regents serve on behalf of and represent the National Board of Trustees.
+The Boards of Regents serve in an advisory capacity and act on behalf of and represent the National Board of Trustees.
 Each Board of Regents is responsible for implementing all policies and directives from the National Board of Trustees at its individual Institute site.
 The Board of Regents for each site is represented on the National Board of Trustees by its Chair.

 Each Board of Regents should consist of a minimum of 12 members.
 Regents should strive to achieve a balance of association and chamber executives reflecting their attendees.

 Method of Selection

 The Chair of each Board of Regents appoints a Nominating Committee annually, made up of at least three members of its Board of Regents, with one person serving as Chair.
 The Chair, in consultation with designated Institute staff, makes recommendations to the Executive Committee of the National Board of Trustees to fill Regent vacancies.
 Nominations for Regent positions are submitted to the National Trustees’ Executive Committee at least two weeks prior to the fall Board of Trustees meeting.

 - Regents must be actively employed full time in the association, chamber, or related nonprofit profession.

 - Regents’ organizations must be dues-paying members of the U.S. Chamber of Commerce.

 - Regents must be graduates of Institute and must have demonstrated leadership throughout their Institute experience.

 Regents shall serve two-year terms not to exceed three consecutive terms.
 Terms will begin after the approval of Regent nominees at the fall Board of Trustees meeting.